seanbaxter/mdspan/README.md

 [mdspan P0009](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2021/p0009r14.html) is a major library slated for inclusion in C++23.
 A [reference implementation](https://github.com/kokkos/mdspan) has been provided by the Kokkos team, with lots of good tests.
 A [single-header branch](https://github.com/kokkos/mdspan/blob/single-header/mdspan.hpp) is the best form for examining their work.

 The mdspan proposal has been in revision since 2015, and improves on proposals that date much further back even.
 There are few modern C++ libraries as studied as mdspan.
 Unfortunately, the C++ ISO committee does not practice co-design.
-The needs of library implementers are not communicated to Evolution Working Group, resulting in a core language that only supports the demands of its standard library with the most tortured of efforts.
-Even when targeting C++20, mdspan engages in the most astonishingly complex template metaprogramming you've ever seen.
+The needs of library implementers are not addressed by the language working groups, resulting in a core language that only supports the demands of its standard library with the most tortured of efforts.
+Even when targeting C++20, mdspan has to engages in the most astonishingly complex template metaprogramming you've ever seen.

+The standard libraries are written by the most experienced C++ programmers, and should practice solid, clear, idiomatic C++.
+But that's rarely the case, because the ambitions of library authors far outstrip the capabilities of the language to support them.

 I decided to rewrite mdspan in what I consider idiomatic Circle.
 When I couldn't cleanly translate part of the library, I added additional language features to the compiler to make the translation easy.
 The language grew to accommodate the library.
 The translated library compiles the [_unmodified_ mdspan tests](https://github.com/seanbaxter/mdspan/tree/circle/tests)--just point the compiler at the [circle](circle) folder instead of [include](include).